Looking to Plan a Meeting in St. Pete/Clearwater?

 • TradeWinds Island Resorts is currently upgrading its two properties, the 211-room RumFish Beach Resort and 585-room sister property TradeWinds Island Grand, at a cost of $13 million.
 Both TradeWinds venues are being refreshed with new bedding, draperies, upholstery, sofa beds, carpeting and reappointed bathrooms.
 Even more is in store at the Guy Harvey Outpost, which is being further upgraded with new beachfront balconies, railings, exterior paint and new seating area club chairs.
 The Guy Harvey refurbishment will be completed by Feb.
 2019; half of the rooms at the Island Grand have already been refreshed; the rest will be completed by late 2020.
 Read more here.

 • The iconic St. Pete Pier, which backdrops the 34-acre St. Petersburg Pier District, is under construction.
-When completed in early 2019, it will anchor the third largest waterfront park system in North America and will further enhance St. Pete's vibrant downtown and treasured waterfront.
+When completed, it will anchor the third largest waterfront park system in North America and will further enhance St. Pete's vibrant downtown and treasured waterfront.

 • Clearwater Marine Aquarium, home to Winter the Tailless Dolphin, has begun an expansion that will allow the marine hospital to care for more injured sealife, including turtles and dolphins.
 In addition to its mission to rescue and rehabilitate wildlife as well as being a must-see family attraction, the aquarium is ideally suited and equipped for small meetings, group outings, team building and corporate events.